Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 ### What I have learned
 I wanted to learn how to make a dropdown menu for the elements on the navbar.
 To do this I started doing research on how to make this possible.
 A team member told me I could find information for this on W3Schools.
 When reading through the page I learned that with using simple css code you can make the content hidden by default and it will be displayed when you hover over the dropdown button.

+I have detailed my learnings below in the form of a step by step guide on how to make a nav bar:

 The css code:

 ```css